bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 Also, if you're using a dynamic language like Python, JavaScript or Ruby, keep in mind that the user can change `Math.random` or similar features unless you use `Object.freeze` or similar.
-Java, Haskell, C# and potential other staticly typed languages don't share this problem.
+Java, Haskell, C# and potential other statically typed languages don't share this problem.